 The government-wide financial statements of the Foundation are prepared on the accrual basis of accounting in accordance with generally accepted accounting principles promulgated by the Government Accounting Standards Board ("GASB").
-Based upon the definition of a governmental organization set forth in GASB Statement No. 34, Basic Financial Statements-and Management's Discussion and Analysis-for State and Local Governments, it has been determined that the Foundation is a governmental organization because it has been deemed a political subdivision of the State of Tennessee.
+Based upon the definition of a governmental organization set forth in GASB pronouncements, it has been determined that the Foundation is a governmental organization because it has been deemed a political subdivision of the State of Tennessee.
 The Foundation is funded primarily by the State of Tennessee and the board of directors are appointed by the governor of Tennessee.

-The Foundation has adopted the provisions of GASB Statement No. 34, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments, GASB Statement No. 37, Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments: Omnibus, and GASB Statement No. 38, Certain Financial Statement Note Disclosures.
-These pronouncements establish standards for external financial reporting for all state and local governmental entities.
+The Foundation has adopted the provisions of GASB pronouncements which establish standards for external financial reporting for all state and local governmental entities.
 In addition to providing guidance for basic financial statements and related note disclosures, these pronouncements require presentation of Management's Discussion and Analysis ("MD&A") as required supplementary information.
-The Foundation has implemented GASB Statement No. 40 ("GASB 40"), Deposit and Investment Risk Disclosures.
-GASB 40 establishes and modifies disclosure requirements related to investment and deposit risks.
-This statement addresses common deposit and investment risks related to credit risk, concentration of credit risk, interest rate risk and foreign currency risk.
-Disclosures relating to GASB 40 are included in Note 2.
+The Foundation has implemented GASB pronouncements which establish and modify disclosure requirements related to investment and deposit risks.
+These pronouncements address common deposit and investment risks related to credit risk, concentration of credit risk, interest rate risk and foreign currency risk.
+Disclosures relating to these pronouncements are included in Note 2.